psychopy/psychopy/docs/source/index.rst

 News
 ====================

-**Workshops**: Time is running out to book onto our **three** :ref:`officialWorkshops` :
- - 26-28 Apr 2017: :ref:`PEP1` to get skills in programming, rather than running experiments *per se*

- - 3-5 May 2017: :ref:`BEP` to get up and running fast with building flexible experiments **including a session on running ONLINE PsychoPy studies**
+**Workshops**:

  - 12-14 July 2017: :ref:`PEP2` to write better Python code: more reusable, better timed, just better!

-**Latest version**: 1.85.0 was released Feb 2017 with initial proof-of-concept of online experiments.
+**Latest version**: 1.85.1 was released Apr 2017 with initial proof-of-concept of online experiments.
 Beware - these are bound to be buggy so only use if you know what you're doing.
 And :ref:`READ THE DOCS <online>`.
 See the full :doc:`changelog`

 .. title:: Home